 • Good judgment

-By developing and implementing a solid risk management plan and cultivating the skills to recognize and successfully handle problems that do arise, you will be well on your way to a lifetime of the safest possible flying.
+By developing and implementing a solid risk management plan and cultivating the decision making skills to recognize and successfully handle problems, you will be well on your way to a lifetime of the safest possible flying.

 Education